 Isabela Island

-Isabela is the largest island in the Galapagos and one of the least developed, which makes it feel wilder and more spacious.
-If you want big landscapes, volcano energy, and a slower pace, this is where the Galapagos starts to feel truly remote.
+Isabela Island is the largest island in the Galápagos and one of the least developed, which makes it feel wilder and more spacious.
+If you want big landscapes, volcano energy, and a slower pace, this is where the Galápagos starts to feel truly remote.
 Expect fewer crowds, more nature-forward days, and experiences that blend hiking and wildlife in the same trip.

 What Isabela Island Is Best For